dchicchon/flutter-mobile-app/README.md

 ---------------------------
 1. From the terminal, enter the directory where you have the `Flutter` SDK and enter `pwd` to get the directory path and copy it.

 2. Use the command `echo $SHELL` in your terminal to see which shell that you are using.
 If you are using Bash, create a new text file by using the command ` touch $HOME/.bash_profile`.
-If using Z shell, create a new texdt file by using the command `touch $HOME/.zshrc`.
+If using Z shell, create a new text file by using the command `touch $HOME/.zshrc`.

 3. Add to the file by using the command `nano $HOME/[your . file]` and paste in the path to the `Flutter` SDK.
 Be sure to save this text file.